RaphaelZH/Study_Notes_and_Programming_Exercises_for_English-Language_Computer_Books_EN/1. Study Notes/1. Model-Driven Software Engineering in Practice (Second Edition)/Model-Driven Software Engineering in Practice (Second Edition).md

 UML tools create UML models, import/export them in XMI format, and sometimes provide partial code generation.
 The market offers various UML tool licenses, from open source to freeware to commercial.
 Wikipedia has a comprehensive list of UML tools with their main features.

----

 > **Résumé** :
 >
 > * UML modeling tools, popular due to UML’s prevalence, differ from metamodeling tools by focusing solely on UML design with limited support for other MDE scenarios.
 >
-> * UML tools create models, import/export XMI, and sometimes generate code.
+> * UML tools create models, import/export them in XMI format, and sometimes generate code.
 Wikipedia lists UML tools with features.

----

 ### 6.4.5 CRITICISMS AND EVOLUTION OF UML

 UML has been criticized for being verbose, cumbersome, incoherent, and unusable in domain-specific scenarios.
 These criticisms, as reported in Bell’s 2004 article "Death by UML Fever," are prevalent online.
 While some criticisms may be partially true, UML remains the reference design language for software engineers.
 OMG has taken these criticisms seriously and is simplifying the UML specification.

----

 > **Résumé** :
 >
 > * UML, despite criticisms of verbosity and complexity, remains the reference design language for software engineers.
 OMG is simplifying the UML specification in response to these criticisms.

----

 ## 6.5 UML EXTENSIBILITY: THE MIDDLE WAY BETWEEN GPL AND DSL

 If the development requires unusual modeling, consider using a domain-specific language.
-Instead of a new DSL, extend the existing GPL to fit the needs.
+Instead of a new DSL, extend the existing GPL as an intermediate solution to fit the needs.
 For example, we show UML’s extensibility features.

 UML offers various extension features: stereotypes, constraints, tagged values, and profiles.
 The *Profile diagram*, focusing on language extensibility, shows stereotypes as classes and profiles as packages at the metamodel level.
 The extension relationship indicates the metamodel element a stereotype extends.
 This section provides an overview of these extensibility options.

----

 > **Résumé** :
 >
-> * Consider extending existing GPLs with domain-specific languages for unusual modeling needs.
+> * Consider using a domain-specific language for unusual modeling, or extending an existing GPL.
 >
 > * UML offers extensibility through stereotypes, constraints, tagged values, and profiles.
 The Profile diagram shows stereotypes as classes and profiles as packages.

----

 ### 6.5.1 STEREOTYPES